-The awards will be presented at a high-profile event in London in March 2013 in front of an invited audience of leading figures from the worlds of investment, industry, government, charity and academia.
+The awards will be presented at a high-profile event in London on 31 March 2015 in front of an invited audience of leading figures from the worlds of investment, industry, government, charity and academia.

 The competition is open to all BBSRC-funded scientists, including:

 - Postgraduate and postdoctoral scientists funded by BBSRC through a studentship, fellowship or research grant

 - Principal investigators in universities who have been an applicant or co-applicant on a research grant funded by BBSRC or a BBSRC-funded fellowship

 - Scientists in institutes receiving strategic funding from BBSRC who, over the preceding five years, have received BBSRC funding through a core strategic grant, institute strategic programme grant, research grant or fellowship

 For team entries, the majority of the team should meet the above entry requirements.

 For all entries, applicants must demonstrate the connection between their BBSRC-funded research and the innovation.